 When a Nevada trial gets postponed, the court may require that the party who asked for the continuance to depose the other side’s witnesses (if they have not already been deposed).
 This way if something happens to the witnesses before trial, their testimony will be available to use at trial.

-In addition, the court can require witnesses to post money to the court as a promise that they will appear on the new trial date.
+In addition, the court can require witnesses to post money to the court as a promise to appear on the new trial date.
 Though if a witness cannot “procure sureties”, the court can discharge them on their own recognizance as long as they give a deposition.8

 It is not unusual for some criminal court trials to take place years after the initial arraignment.
 As long as both you and the prosecution agree to the delay, the judge will usually rubber-stamp any requests to postpone the trial.

-Yes.
-Nevada juvenile courts must resolve delinquency cases within 60 days after the filing of the petition unless delaying would serve the interest of justice.
+Nevada juvenile courts must resolve delinquency cases within 60 days of the filing of the petition, unless delaying would serve the interests of justice.

-In any event, juvenile final dispositions must occur within one year from the filing of the petition.10
+In any event, juvenile final dispositions must occur within one year of the filing of the petition.10

 Nevada’s constitution does not guarantee a speedy trial right.